1. Broccoli Facts

 2. Types of Broccoli

-4. Health Benefits of Broccoli
+4. Broccoli Health Benefits

 Broccoli (Brassica oleracea var. italica) is a green vegetable from the Brassicaceae (also called Cruciferae) family.
 Broccoli is a form of cabbage belonging to the same family as the cabbage, cauliflower, and brussels sprouts.
 Broccoli is a cool weather crop which grows better with a temperature of between 18-23 deg C.